 Get more information on the importance of keeping Windows operating systems up to date.
-Do you really need to update Windows?
-We tackle this issue and explain why we feel you should update all operatings systems to their current versions.

 Tips on how to keep viruses off your computer and what to do if you get one.
-Read this blog post to learn a bit about Windows operating systems, and how they are constantly under attack and what you can do to protect your PC.

 A quick tutorial on basic wireless security settings.
 Secure your wireless network, there is no good reason not too.
-Why share your expensive internet connection with someone you don't know, and more importantly you have no control over what they do.

 Bought a second monitor and can't get you mouse to go across the middle of the screen.
 No worries there is a quick and easy fix for that.
-Microsoft has decided to modernize Windows and allow us to take control of our displays without having to rely on cumbersome display adapter software.

 Power management is often over looked, and there are a few settings that should be set depending on the type of device.
 PCMD walks you through how to set it to high performance.